melih-vardar/crm-microservices-turkcell-final-project/common/src/main/java/io/github/bothuany/security/encryption/README.md

-# Data Encryption (AES/GCM) with Spring AOP
+# Data Encryption (AES/CBC) with JPA AttributeConverter

-This package provides a secure AES/GCM encryption implementation that can be easily integrated with your Spring Boot microservices.
+This package provides a secure AES/CBC encryption implementation that can be easily integrated with your Spring Boot microservices using JPA's AttributeConverter.

 ## Features

-- Strong AES/GCM encryption with 256-bit keys
+- Strong AES/CBC encryption with PKCS5 padding
-- Automatic encryption/decryption through Spring AOP
+- Automatic encryption/decryption through JPA's AttributeConverter
-- Field-level encryption with simple annotations
+- Field-level encryption with standard JPA annotations
 - No need to modify your business logic for encryption/decryption

 ## How to Use